cmrivers/epipy/_posts/2014-02-02-case-trees.md

 **Example**

-For this example, we'll use data from the MERS-CoV outbreak in the data/ folder of epipy.
+For this example, we'll use data from the MERS-CoV packaged with epipy.
 You may need to change the path below.
 To start, first build out the graph.
 Then simply call reproduction_number(), which will return a series object, and a histogram of the R0s.
 The function has an option to exclude index cases